Lois Lane in other media: Superman (2025)

 Rachel Brosnahan portrayed Lois Lane in the film Superman (2025), opposite David Corenswet as Superman/Clark Kent.
-She is a journalist working for the Daily Planet and a colleague and love interest of Clark Kent.
+Lois is a journalist working for the Daily Planet and a colleague and love interest of Clark Kent.
 Brosnahan described Lois in an interview as "fiercely intelligent" and “feisty”.

-After Superman's battle with the Hammer of Boravia, Lois decided to interview Superman about his actions on stopping the conflict between Boravia and Jarhanpur without the authority of the United States Government.
+After Superman's battle with the Hammer of Boravia, Lois interviews Superman about his actions on stopping the conflict between Boravia and Jarhanpur without the authority of the United States government.
 Clark defends his actions as life-saving.
-He cuts the interview short, and as Lois laments that their relationship was doomed, and Clark walked out from their apartment.
-After Lex Luthor infiltrated the Fortress of Solitude and recovered half of the damaged message of Superman's parents, revealing that Superman was sent to conquer humanity, Lois witnessed it on the Daily Planet office.
+He cuts the interview short, and as Lois laments that their relationship is doomed, Clark walks out from their apartment.
+After Lex Luthor infiltrates the Fortress of Solitude and recovers half of a damaged message from Superman's parents, revealing that Superman was intended to conquer humanity, Lois witnesses it on the Daily Planet office.
+Later that night, Superman apologizes for his argument with Lois and the two embrace.

-Later that night, Lois awaited him and asked about Krypto.
-Clarifying that he was only dog-sitting him, Superman apologized for the argument during their earlier interview, and Lois did the same — believing they were bound to fight considering their differences.
-She described herself as a mere punk rock kid, while Superman, a fan of pop radio bands like The Mighty Crabjoys, insisted that he is one too.
-She continued, stating that Superman is prone to trust people and sees their beauty unlike her, a trait he called "the real punk rock."
-When Lois struggled to explain why she claimed their relationship was doomed, Superman stood up and revealed his plan to surrender himself in order to discover where Krypto was being held.
-The two shared a quiet embrace.

-Willing to save Clark and clear his name, Lois asks the help of the Justice Gang, a team of cooperative heroes, consisting by Guy Gardner, Hawkgirl and Mister Terrific, to help him free Superman, but they refuse since they didn't want to escalate a conflict between them and the U.S. Government.
-However, Mister Terrific decided to help Lois and they flew to Fort Kramer where Superman was last seen.
-After arriving at the camp, they discovered that Luthor had built a Pocket Universe.
-After Superman and Krypto were rescued by Metamorpho, Lois, Clark and Krypto escaped using Mister Terrific's T-Craft and flew to Smallville for Clark to recover.
+Willing to save Clark and clear his name, Lois asks Guy Gardner, Hawkgirl, and Mister Terrific, to help him free Superman, but they refuse to avoid a conflict with the U.S. government.
+Mister Terrific decides to help Lois regardless and they fly to Fort Kramer, where Superman was last seen.
+After arriving at the camp, they discover that Luthor has built a pocket universe.
+After Superman and Krypto are rescued by Metamorpho, Lois, Clark, and Krypto escape in Mister Terrific's T-Craft and fly to Smallville for Clark to recover.

-After discovering the conspiracy between Luthor and the Boravian president Vasil Ghurkos from Luthor's ex-girlfriend, Eve Teschmacher and Jimmy Olsen, Lois and the Daily Planet crew expossed Luthor's scheme.
-After Luthor's arrest, Superman reunited with Lois and jokingly offered her an "interview," promising to share all the behind-the-scenes details.
-He followed her into a mall, where the two embraced and kissed passionately.
-As they floated into the air, Lane finally told him she loved him too, bringing a warm smile to Superman's face.
+After discovering the alliance between Luthor and Boravian president Vasil Ghurkos, Lois and the Daily Planet crew expose Luthor's scheme.
+After Luthor's arrest, Superman reunites with Lois and jokingly offers her an "interview," promising to share all the behind-the-scenes details.
+As they fly away, Lois finally tells Superman that she loves him.

+Man of Tomorrow (2027)

+Rachel Brosnahan will reprise her role as Lois Lane in the upcoming film Man of Tomorrow (2027).